KhansaInt03/LibList/README.md

 You can install the requirements needed for running the web application.

 Member :
-Khansa Intani
+Khansa Intani |
-Halimatul Hasanah
+Halimatul Hasanah |
-Gita Wulandari
+Galuh Ratna Widyasari